 Our Empty Wall

-Why Did We Chose Large Square Frames?
+Why Did We Choose Large Square Frames?

 We knew large square frames in a matching color with black and white photos would create a unified look.
 If you do not want square frames, most of the frames I considered come in different sizes within the links to the retailers.